sukanta1991/AngularLearningPart1/PROBLEM.md

 ## The roles in this application are

-- Consumer: View differents products available in store and buy directly through online transaction
+- Customer: View differents products available in store and buy directly through online transaction

 ## TECH STACK